kcpetersen111/fsDB/README.md

 NEW PROJECT: Hogwarts Wizard Duels

-Here's a list of spells with descriptions that need to be placed into a table called 'Spells':
-(This list is provided by ChatGPT)
+Here's a list of spells with descriptions that need to be placed into a table called 'Spells':  return (This list is provided by ChatGPT)
 Accio	              Summoning charm used to bring an object to the caster Aguamenti     	    Creates a stream of water from the wand